Philadelphia Phillies vs. New York Mets: How to watch the MLB in London Series today

 When is the 2024 MLB in London series?

-The two-game MLB World Tour: London Series between the Phillies and the Mets begins this Saturday, June 8, with the first pitch scheduled for 6:10 p.m.
-BST/1:10 p.m.
-ET.
-Game 2 is set for Sunday, June 9 at 3:10 p.m.
-BST/10 a.m.
+The two-game MLB World Tour: London Series between the Phillies and the Mets continues this Sunday, June 9, with the first pitch of Game 2 scheduled for 3:10 p.m.
+BST/10:10 a.m.
 ET.

 Which MLB teams are playing the MLB London Series this weekend?